 What we have is a delivery problem.
-Instead of marching across northern France or waiting patiently in a sperm bank test tube for the cold pipette of destiny, Britain's sperm are stuck in balled up tissues, dissolving in laundry detergent, or being slaughtered by the million in the surprisingly hostile environment that is a woman's vagina.
+Instead of marching across northern France or waiting patiently in a sperm bank test tube for the cold pipette of destiny, Britain's sperm are stuck in balled-up tissues, dissolving in laundry detergent, or being slaughtered by the millions in the surprisingly hostile environment that is a woman's vagina.

 It turns out it's nothing like that.
 Not even close.
-While it's certainly not as hard as donating eggs (a topic for a whole other post), donating sperm is so awkward and disruptive for such a limited chance of success that it's amazing the National Sperm Bank managed to get nine whole men to take part.
+While it's certainly not as hard as donating eggs, donating sperm is so awkward and disruptive for such a limited chance of success that it's amazing the National Sperm Bank managed to get nine whole men to take part.

 Let's assume you're a healthy male between 18 and 41.
 You then have to attend a clinic to pass an initial assessment and test.
-Since there are very few clinics around, and they tend to be in say, the centre of cities, you probably have an irritating and expensive commute to deal with.
-You fill in a questionnaire and provide a sample... oh, and did you remember to abstain from alcohol, sex or masturbation for the last 3 days?
+Since there are very few clinics around, and they tend to be in say, the centers of cities, you probably have an irritating and expensive commute to deal with.
+You fill in a questionnaire and provide a sample… Oh, and did you remember to abstain from alcohol, sex or masturbation for the last three days?

 The lab assesses your semen for sperm count, sperm motility and sperm shape, and carries out a test freeze to see if your wannabe babies are hardy enough to survive a stint on ice.
 Forty-eight hours later, you get the results back.
 Bang, 90 percent of you just failed.

 The failures are the lucky ones.
-Assuming you pass, the clinic will take more of your precious bodily fluids – blood and urine this time – to test for any infectious or genetic diseases.
-Get through that and after two commutes to a clinic, several hours of your time and a couple of train fares, you're rewarded with the princely sum of £35, and the opportunity to begin the donation process itself.
+Assuming you pass, the clinic will take more of your precious bodily fluids—blood and urine this time—to test for any infectious or genetic diseases.
+Get through that and after two commutes to a clinic, several hours of your time and a couple of train fares, you're rewarded with the princely sum of £35 [$54], and the opportunity to begin the donation process itself.

-Donating isn't just a case of turning up and making a deposit – getting an actual woman pregnant would be easier.
+Donating isn't just a case of turning up and making a deposit—getting an actual woman pregnant would be easier.
 You now have to turn up to the clinic twice a week, every week for three to six months.
-I live in Maidenhead, so for me that would work out at somewhere between £400 and £750 in train fares – to be paid for out of my £35 – and several hours per week of my time.
+I live in Maidenhead, so for me that would work out at somewhere between £400 [$613] and £750 [$1150] in train fares—to be paid for out of my £35—and several hours per week of my time.